Monish-k/Image_tamper_detection/README.md

 ---

+## Other achivements
-The pre-processing data and code has been used by more than 50 other contributors in kaggle community.
+- [ ] The pre-processing data and code has been used by more than 50 other contributors in kaggle community.
+- [ ] Paper Published Images